 Shared hosting puts your site on a server alongside hundreds of others.
 Resources are pooled.
 When someone else's site gets hammered, yours slows down.
 When your own site gets a decent amount of traffic — a campaign, a product launch, a piece that gets picked up somewhere — shared hosting often can't absorb it cleanly.

-This isn't a reason to immediately migrate to AWS.
+This isn't a reason to immediately migrate to headless Next.js.
 It's a reason to understand where your hosting sits relative to your actual traffic requirements.
 If your analytics show a couple hundred visits a day and the site still drags, the hosting probably isn't the problem.
 If you're running an online store or driving paid traffic, it might well be.
-Read cloud vs shared hosting before making a decision.
+See WordPress to Next.js migration costs when architecture—not hosting—is the bottleneck.

 images which are not optimized